I’m a Therapist. Here’s How to Help Your Partner with ED

 Therapy for ED

-When erectile dysfunction is caused by a psychological condition, psychotherapy is sometimes the best way to treat it.
+When erectile dysfunction is caused by a psychological condition, psychotherapy can be an effective treatment option.

 Several forms of therapy are used to treat ED, including sex therapy techniques.
 Therapy for ED may involve your partner meeting with a psychotherapist or sex therapist independently.
 Or it could be the two of you taking part in therapy as a couple.